testmyorganization342/MobPlugin-PNX2/README.md

 The following configuration sets mobs AI enabled and the auto spawn task will be triggered all 300 ticks.
 It's configured to spawn only wolfes:

+Recommended Settings: Change the 0 to 1 and nothing higher.

 ```yaml
 entities:
   mob-ai: true